mautic/user-documentation/docs/points/point_leagues.rst

 Contact details
 ---------------
-You can view Point Leagues in the Contact details.
+You can display Point Leagues in the Contact details.

 .. image:: images/contact-league-points.png
   :width: 600